transcelerate/ddf-home/overview.md

 <details>
 <summary>Additional details regarding the <strong>SDR Reference Implementation</strong></summary>
 <p></p>
-The <strong>Study Definitions Repository</strong> is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using technical and data standards.
+The <strong>Study Definitions Repository</strong> is a novel central component aimed at facilitating the exchange of structured study definitions across clinical systems using both technical and data standards.
 <p></p>
 Transcelerate, along with Accenture, Microsoft, and other life sciences technology vendors have developed a working instance of the Study Definitions Repository based on the USDM called the <strong>Study Definitions Repository (SDR) Reference Implementation</strong>.
 <p></p>